Irio/mymoip/README.md

 A payment slip can have the following attributes:

-  * expiration_date: a DateTime indicating the last payment date to this slip
+  * expiration_date: a DateTime indicating the last payment date to this slip.
-  * expiration_days: expiration days after which the printed payment slip will be considered expired
+  * expiration_days: expiration days after which the printed payment slip will be considered expired.
-  * expiration_days_type: type of expiration day, which can be :business_day or :calendar_day
+  * expiration_days_type: type of expiration day, which can be :business_day or :calendar_day.
-  * instruction_line_1, instruction_line_2, instruction_line_3: lines of instruction (up to 63 characters each), added to the payment slip
+  * instruction_line_1, instruction_line_2, instruction_line_3: lines of instruction (up to 63 characters each), added to the payment slip.
-  * logo_url: an URL pointing to an image which will be added to the body of the payment slip
+  * logo_url: an URL pointing to an image which will be added to the body of the payment slip.

 ## Going alive!